exponea/exponea-flutter-sdk/Documentation/tracking-consent.md

 ## How the SDK Tracks Events Depending on Tracking Consent

+### Push Notification Delivered

+The SDK tracks push notification delivery by calling `ExponeaPlugin().trackDeliveredPush` or `ExponeaPlugin.handleRemoteMessage`.
+These methods track a delivered event only if one of the following is true:

+- The tracking consent feature is disabled.
+- The tracking consent feature is enabled and `has_tracking_consent` is `true`.

+If you are invoking the `ExponeaPlugin().trackDeliveredPush` method manually and want to ignore tracking consent, you may use `ExponeaPlugin().trackDeliveredPushWithoutTrackingConsent` instead.
+This method will track the event regardless of tracking consent.

+### Push Notification Clicked

+The SDK tracks push notification clicks by calling `ExponeaPlugin().trackClickedPush`.
+This method tracks a clicked event only if one of the following is true:

+- The tracking consent feature is disabled.
+- The tracking consent feature is enabled and `has_tracking_consent` is `true`.
+- The action URL contains the query parameter `xnpe_force_track` with the value `true` (overriding `has_tracking_consent`).

+> 👍
+>
+> An event that is tracked because `xnpe_force_track` (forced tracking) is enabled will contain an additional property `tracking_forced` with value `true`.

+If you are invoking the `ExponeaPlugin().trackClickedPush` method manually and you want to ignore tracking consent, you may use `ExponeaPlugin().trackPushOpenedWithoutTrackingConsent` instead.

+These methods will track the event regardless of tracking consent.

 ### In-App Message Clicked

 The SDK tracks in-app message clicks by calling `ExponeaPlugin().trackInAppMessageClick`.
 This method tracks a clicked event only if one of the following is true: